chinapedia/wikipedia.abstract.en/Page/Persian_language.md

 Iranian Persian has six vowels and twenty-three consonants.

-Dinani_Greats_and_Century_Philosopher.ogg

 Vowels

-Farsi_vowel_chart.svg Historically, Persian distinguished length.
+Historically, Persian distinguished length.
 Early New Persian had a series of five long vowels (, , , and ) along with three short vowels , and .
 At some point prior to the 16th century in the general area now modern Iran, and merged into , and and merged into .
 Thus, older contrasts such as _shēr_ "lion" vs. _shīr_ "milk", and _zūd_ "quick" vs _zōr_ "strong" were lost.
 However, there are exceptions to this rule, and in some words, _ē_ and _ō_ are merged into the diphthongs and (which are descendants of the diphthongs and in Early New Persian), instead of merging into and .
 Examples of the exception can be found in words such as (bright).
 Numerous other instances exist.

 However, in Dari, the archaic distinction of and (respectively known as _Yā-ye majhūl_ and _Yā-ye ma'rūf_) is still preserved as well as the distinction of and (known as _Wāw-e majhūl_ and _Wāw-e ma'rūf_).
 On the other hand, in standard Tajik, the length distinction has disappeared, and merged with and with .[93]
 Therefore, contemporary Afghan Dari dialects are the closest to the vowel inventory of Early New Persian.